 If you are saddled with more debt than you can handle, a debt consolidation plan might be the way out.
 Debt consolidation allows you to combine several unsecured debts into a single loan and single payment that satisfies all your creditors.
 It may also lower your interest rate and monthly payments.
 It is often done with the help of a credit-counseling agency which can speak to creditors on your behalf and often arrange for lower interest rates.
 To get an initial idea of what it will take, try using an online loan consolidation calculator.

 Auto Repossession Overage Balances

-If you miss enough payments on your auto loan, your lender will likely repossess your car.
-The lender then sells the car to make back the money you owed.
+If you miss enough payments on your auto loan, your lender likely will repossess your car.
+The lender then sells the car to recoup what you owed.
 If your car has lost value faster than you’ve repaid the loan, it’s possible the funds from the sale will not cover the entire amount you owe.
 The difference, called the auto repossession overage balance, is your responsibility.
 Since your lender has already confiscated the only asset to which it is entitled, this debt is unsecured.

 Short Selling Real Estate